27th Aug 2018 | Dell Technologies Championship

 Top-30 par 5 scoring average

-Players who make birdies on the long holes tend to score well; it is no surprise that twelve winners ranked in the top-30 for par -5 scoring average on tour, ten were in the top-4!
+Players who make birdies on the long holes tend to score well; it is no surprise that thirteen winners ranked in the top-30 for par -5 scoring average on tour, ten were in the top-4!

 Top-30 birdie average

 Twelve winners ranked inside the top-30 on tour for making birdies, with eight of them ranking inside the top-10.
 With an average winning score of -18 it is obvious you need to make birdies to win.

 Top-30 in all-around ranking